Programs of Study in Music

 Music at Huntingdon

-A complete, NASM-accredited music curriculum within a liberal arts educational experience offers Huntingdon Music and Music Education majors the best of all worlds.
-The major includes 43 hours in music, providing a foundation in music theory; auditory skills (sight reading and ear training); music history; a performance concentration in voice, keyboard or instrumental music; and ensemble participation in band or choir.
-Music Education majors complete the requirements for the major and a student teaching internship to become eligible for Class B certification from the Alabama State Department of Education.
-This certification allows one to teach P–12 levels in either choral or instrumental music.
+Huntingdon offers the best of all worlds in Music and Music Education.
+Here, you will find a complete music curriculum accredited by the National Association of Schools of Music (NASM).
+At the same time, Huntingdon offers a full liberal arts educational experience.
+The Music major provides a strong foundation in music theory; auditory skills (sight-reading and ear training); music history; and vocal or instrumental ensemble participation (band or choir).
+Music Education majors complete the requirements for the Music major as well as Teacher Candidate clinical experiences to become eligible for certification from the Alabama State Department of Education.
+This certification allows one to teach at the P–12 levels in either choral or instrumental music.

 Huntingdon has long been known for excellence in Music and Music Education.
 The program offers: